Could You Commit To a No-Buy Year? Here’s How It Works

 1. Start With a Smaller Goal

-Committing to a no-buy year can be daunting, especially if you’re used to buying whatever you want, whenever you want.
+Committing to a no-buy year can be intimidating, especially if you’re used to buying whatever you want, whenever you want.
 Start by committing to a no-buy week, then a no-buy month, and keep adding months on once you get into the swing of things.

 2. Remind Yourself Why You Are Committing To This Challenge

 There are a number of reasons you might want to do a no-buy year.
 Perhaps you are saving for a larger goal or you want to get out of debt.
 Maybe you want to declutter your life and lead a more minimalist lifestyle.
-You might simply want to consume less after making too many mindless purchases in 2020.
+You might simply want to consume less after making too many mindless purchases in the last year.
 Or maybe you’ve decided to embark on this challenge for environmental reasons.
 Whatever your ultimate goal is, keep this in the back of your mind every time you are tempted to make a purchase that breaks your rules.

 3. Set Clear Rules